-Most competitive swimmers have a favorite temperature where they swim at their best.
+Most competitive swimmers have a favorite temperature at which they swim at their best.
 Some swimmers get stiff and lose speed when the water temperature drops below 65 degrees, whereas other overheat and get listless when the temperature goes above 80.
 However, Bulgarian Petar Stoychev, who became the first swimmer to cross the English Channel in under seven hours in 2007, can handle all temperatures.
-He’s won world cup competitions over 10 kilometers in both 60 and 85 degree water.
-These days, however, competitions are not arranged in water that warm.
-On October 23, 2010, FINA arranged a world cup competition over 10 kilometers of open water in the United Arab Emirates.
-The exact location was Fujairah and the thermometer showed almost 105 degrees in the air.
-Unusually hot for this time of year.
-Among the male favorites in the 48 strong field were the Americans Alex Meyer and Fran Crippen, where the latter had won a big race in Mexico the weekend before.
+He’s won world cup competitions over 10 kilometers in both 60 and 85-degree water.
+These days, however, competitions are not held in water that warm.
+On October 23, 2010, FINA held a world cup competition over 10 kilometers of open water in Fujairah, in the United Arab Emirates.
+The thermometer showed almost 105 degrees in the air—unusually hot for that time of year.
+Among the male favorites in the 48-strong field were the Americans Alex Meyer and Fran Crippen (who had won a big race in Mexico the weekend before).
 The race was tough.
 A water temperature in excess of 85 degrees resulted in a lot of normally strong swimmers dropping out unusually early in the race.
 Brazilian Allan do Carmo was taken to the hospital after the race.
-Petar Stoychev himself, crowned the open water swimmer of the year the previous year, lost all energy and came in six minutes after the winner and placed 35th, which represented the worst result of his career.
+Petar Stoychev, crowned open water swimmer of the year the previous year, lost all energy and came in six minutes after the winner, placing 35th—the worst result of his career.

-When only the slowest swimmers remained in the race, Alex Meyer all of a sudden noticed that his teammate was missing.
-He suddenly came to the realization that something must be wrong.
+When only the slowest swimmers remained in the race, Alex Meyer suddenly noticed that his teammate Meyer was missing.
+He knew something must be wrong.
 Meyer called out to the other participants to swim the course backwards and look for Crippen.
-Exhausted after a race close to two hours long, almost the entire field participated in the search.
+Though exhausted after a race close to two hours long, nearly the entire field participated in the search.
 This time, they swam as a matter of life and death.
 After two hours of searching, Crippen’s body was found on the sea floor some 500 yards from the finish line.

-The report released much later came to the conclusion that the cause of death was complicated.
+The report released later came to the conclusion that the cause of death was complicated.
 The extremely hot conditions could have triggered an asthma attack as a result of exertion and/or caused a defect in Crippen’s heart.
-It was determined that heat is a safety concern.
-The upper temperature limit in competitions is set at 88 degrees (31 degrees Celsius), but as a result of this tragic event, competitions in warm countries are now moved to cooler times of the year.
+Regardless, it was determined that heat is a safety concern for swim races.
+The upper temperature limit in competitions is set at 88 degrees (31 degrees Celsius), but as a result of this tragic event, competitions in warm countries are now held during cooler times of the year.

-Despite our cold water, the interest in swimming in open water started to bud in the middle of the 2000s to be in full bloom just a few year later.
-Competitions such as Ironman in Kalmar, the Vansbrosimmingen and ÖTILLÖ were steadily seeing increasing numbers of participants to the tune of around 20 percent annually.
-Not least triathletes were good ambassadors for swimming when they showed that it’s possible for a banker suffering from rigor mortis or an overweight carpenter to, pigheadedly like a donkey, learn how to crawl as an adult.
+Despite cold water in Sweden, interest in open water swimming started to bud in the middle of the 2000s, and came into full bloom just a few year later.
+Competitions such as Ironman in Kalmar, the Vansbrosimmingen and ÖTILLÖ were steadily seeing increases in the number of participants to the tune of around 20 percent annually.
+Triathletes were good ambassadors for swimming when they showed that it’s possible for a banker suffering from rigor mortis or an overweight carpenter to—pigheadedly like a donkey—learn how to swim the crawl as an adult.
 There were only a handful of open water races in Sweden in the 1990s.
-Twenty years later, they have increased tenfold in number.
+Twenty years later, they have increased tenfold.